backporteverything/Backport-Everything/README.md

 ![A banner stating "Backport Everything" in the Minecraft title font](https://cdn.modrinth.com/data/cached_images/d72f7e2467a90334bc4d117962321e0994afcd41.png)

-**Backport Everything** attempts to convert modern Minecraft textures to the older versions!
+**Backport Everything** attempts to convert modern Minecraft textures into older versions!

 If you want to see what older versions look like with new textures, _this is the pack for you_.
 Test them out on older versions for a laugh, or start an alpha or beta survival world for a simpler time.